pnnl/chgl/INSTALL.md

 CHGL includes both unit & performance tests utilizing the ``start_test`` Python script supplied by Chapel.
 Change directories into ``test/unit`` or ``test/performance`` and execute ``start_test`` to run the tests.
 View the [unit test README](test/unit/README.md) or [perfomrance test README](test/performance/README.md) for more information.

-_Note that the build on GitlabCI currently fails as we wait on Chapel 1.18 to be released as it uses the Chapel Docker images to build._
+_Note that the build on GitlabCI currently fails as we wait on Chapel 1.18 to be released.
+The GitlabCI build uses the Chapel Docker images to build, but a 1.18 version is unavailable._

 User Guide
 ==========

-**TODO** -- @Marcin, should we include a link to the paper (if one exists?).
+**TODO** -- @marcinz, should we include a link to the paper (if one exists?).
 Otherwise we may be able to leave this section out.

 _This section is largely up to the project to determine its contents.
 Include information on how to run & configure the system, common usage, special configurations, etc. This section should demonstrate to the sponsor how to generally use the software to perform the desired analysis.
 Consider including troubleshooting guides for known, common problems._